BHariKrishnaReddy/NLP/README.md

 <p align="center">
     <h4 align="center"> Work Inprogress </h4>

->Expectations : This Repo should be serving as CrashNotes or Quick Reference for most of the topics
+>Expectations : This Repo should be serving as CrashNotes or Quick Reference for most of the projects I built

 Things required in a Natural Language Processor